 Good sanitation supports good health by putting in place barriers to the disease causing organism that are spread through poor waste management.
 At the centre of good sanitation are people and their practices not just infrastructure.
 Simple information to household strengthens understanding of linkages between safe drinking water and sound hygiene.
-Privacy, dignity and convenience within the provision of sanitation are critical.
-It is also critical for alignment to be established with other programmes such as Gender Mainstreaming in order to address gender balances, HIV/AIDS Mainstreaming to households with poor sanitation as they are at risk of contracting infectious diseases.
-The wellbeing and health of those infected with HIV/ AIDS are directly affected by the quality of their environment.
+Privacy, dignity and convenience are pivotal in the delivery of sanitation.
+It is critical that alignment is established with other programmes such Gender Mainstreaming in order to address gender balances , HIV/ AIDS Mainstreaming to households with poor sanitation as they are at risk of contracting infectious diseases.
+The well being and health of those infected with HIV / AIDS are directly affected by the quality of their environment.